1 in 22 Indian Women is at risk of developing BREAST CANCER.

-It’s time you need to be aware of this potentially curable condition
+It’s time you need to be aware of this potentially curable condition.

 Breast cancer is the result of the uncontrolled growth of cells in breast tissues.
 One in 100 cases occurs in males.
 Breast cancer is increasing in India and unfortunately, 1 in 2 women with breast cancer in India die of the disease.
-Breast cancer also strikes almost a decade earlier and associated with a poor survival rate in Indian women as compared to their western counterpart.
+Breast cancer also strikes almost a decade earlier and associated with a poor survival rate in Indian women as compared to their western counterparts.

-One of the key causes of the high mortality rate in India is because up to 60% of the patients come in a late-stage when the treatment options become limited.
+One of the key causes of the high mortality rate in India is because up to 60% of the patients come in a late stage when the treatment options become limited.

 The good news is that early Breast Cancer is treatable with a 90% cure rate and nearly 100 % cure rate in a very early stage.

-Recognising early symptoms is a great way to fight breast cancer.
+Recognizing early symptoms is a great way to fight breast cancer.
 The most common symptoms include

 Lump in the breast or thickening which is different from the surrounding tissues